-Reading to your baby is one of the best things that you can do for them for many different reasons, and they're never too little to start having a reading hour - no matter how tricky it might be to keep them engaged.
+Reading to your baby is one of the best things that you can do for them for many different reasons.
+They're never too little to start having a reading hour - no matter how tricky it might be to keep them engaged.
 Even if you have to encourage your one-year-old with a snack, reading has a lot of benefits for their development.
+The best books for one year olds will keep them engaged and spark their love for reading.
+It is important to pick books which are age appropriate and cover themes they are interested in.

 1) Have a special place to read